hashicorp/terraform/website/docs/backends/types/swift.html.md

    `OS_PROJECT_NAME` environment variable are used.

  * `domain_id` - (Optional) The ID of the Domain to scope to (Identity v3).
-If If omitted, the following environment variables are checked (in this order):
+If omitted, the following environment variables are checked (in this order):
    `OS_USER_DOMAIN_ID`, `OS_PROJECT_DOMAIN_ID`, `OS_DOMAIN_ID`.

  * `domain_name` - (Optional) The Name of the Domain to scope to (Identity v3).